 At the same time, white people did make us build railroads for free.
-Even worse, you are responsible for Barry Manilow, mullets, Priceline Negotiator ads, and the cancellation of the cartoon series of the Transformers.
+Even worse, you are responsible for Barry Manilow, mullets, Priceline Negotiator ads, and debasing the 1980s Transformers cartoon series.
 Let's call it even.

 Can you promote my art or NFT?